August 14, 2016 by Ed Kennedy

 Finally, while you are unlikely to see car restoration as an avenue to make a ton of money, if you’re a bona fide ‘car guy’ or ‘car girl’ you may feel the urge irrepressible to take something old and turn it new once more.

 So, if you’re reading this article and not looking over your shoulder to your uncle’s old car parked outside side but instead have seen an old mustang in your city with a ‘for sale, needs work’ sign on it?
 Do it.

 While not everyone has a car restoration story with a good outcome, everyone has an interesting car restoration story.
-So, if you feel at this stage in your life finances and timetable allow for such a move go ahead and make some history of your own bringing a vintage vehicle back to life.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
+So, if you feel at this stage in your life finances and timetable allow for such a move go ahead and make some history of your own bringing a vintage vehicle back to life.Ed Kennedy is a journalist, ghostwriter, and web developer proudly from Melbourne, Australia.
 Say hi to Ed via email@example.com or on Twitter @Edkennedy01